GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 - Host a multimodal embeddings model to generate the embeddings(text and image)
 - Using an ETL pipeline generate text embeddings using the multimodal model and store them to the alloyDB vector store in a separate table.
 - Host the fine tuned model developed using model-finetuned pipeline.
-- Deploy the backend API to interface with embeddings and fine tuned model and process user prompts.
+- Deploy the backend API in [llamaIndex](https://www.llamaindex.ai/) to interface with embeddings and fine tuned model and process user prompts.
-- Deploy the Frontend UI built-in gradio to start the chatbot to receive end customers prompts.
+- Deploy the Frontend UI built-in [gradio](https://gradio.app/) to start the chatbot to receive end customers prompts.

 ## Prerequisites